VanuatuN/Group3/README.md

-### Benchmark Report (b):

-### Benchmark Report (c):

 ### Acknowledgments

-This model is based on the widely accepted Lennard-Jones potential and may require further customization for specific applications.
+- This model is based on the widely accepted Lennard-Jones potential and may require further customization for specific applications.

+### References
+- P1.7 Part-3 Lecture Slides, MHPC-2023, by Dr. Axel Kohlmeyer